Buy the bestselling creatine supplements from Amazon.com

 - Weaning phase: no creatine for at least 4 weeks

 This Fast Load method is, however, not recommended by nutritional scientists.
 This is because the actual added value of the muscle gained is not high and the kidneys can be overloaded by the metabolic products of creatine.

 This is the preferred approach today, as there is no proof that higher doses result in significant improvements in muscle-building.

 - Loading Phase: 3g to 5g per day over a period of 4 weeks

 - Maintenance Phase: 3g per day over a period of 4 to 12 weeks

-- Weaning Phase: 4 weeks or more with no Creatine
+- Weaning Phase: 4 weeks or more with no creatine

 Creatine leads to a short-term increase in the water retention of muscle cells.
-Those with kidney failure or damage should avoid consuming this compound.
+Therefore patients with kidney failure or damage should avoid consuming this compound.

 Additionally, you should not take more than 5g of creatine for a period longer than three months.
 This is because the metabolic products of this compound can potentially damage the kidneys.
 Scientists have also found that it can cause hair loss in some cases.